-BFI Southbank will kick off 2021 with Bowie: Starman and the Silver Screen, a month-long season celebrating actor and performer David Bowie, 5 years since his death.
-Running from 1 to 30 January, the season’s mixture of feature films, television and documentaries will show that, whether a bit-part, starring role or being just himself, David Bowie was always magnetic on screen.
+Bowie: Starman and the Silver Screen, a month-long season celebrating actor and performer David Bowie, will take place at BFI Southbank from 1 to 30 January 2022.
+Originally planned for January 2021, the season’s mixture of feature films, television and documentaries will show that, whether a bit-part, starring role or being just himself, David Bowie was always magnetic on screen.

 Films screening in the season will include The Man Who Fell to Earth (Nicolas Roeg, 1976), Merry Christmas Mr. Lawrence (Nagisa Oshima, 1983) Christiane F. (Uli Edel, 1981), The Hunger (Tony Scott, 1983) and Labyrinth (Jim Henson, 1986), while documentaries, concert films and TV work will include Ziggy Stardust and the Spiders from Mars (D.A.
 Pennebaker, 1979), Baal (Alan Clarke, 1982), Bowie at Glastonbury 2000 (BBC, 2000) and a collection of rare TV material from the BFI National Archive.